Rhode Island Hit and Run Lawyer

 What Are the Requirements of Rhode Island General Laws § 31-26-3?

 Rhode Island Duty to Stop Offenses can have costly consequences that could negatively affect your life and life of your family.
-If you have been charged with a Rhode Island hit and run charge, contact Ellison Law LLC today.
-Having the knowledge and experience of an experienced Rhode Island Criminal Defense Lawyer by your side may help reduce your sentence, potentially avoid a license suspension, lower your fines and keep you out of jail.
-Do not wait call Ellison Law LLC today at 401-230-5520.
+If you have been charged with a Hit and Run in Rhode Island, contact Ellison Law LLC today.
+Having the knowledge and experience of a Rhode Island Criminal Defense Lawyer by your side, may help reduce your sentence, potentially avoid a license suspension, lower your fines and keep you out of jail.
+Do not wait to call Ellison Law LLC today at 401-592-5051.

 Testimonials